 Roasting nuts is meant to make the process easier and I did know that before commencing, but I wanted a raw nut butter to keep as many nutrients as possible.

 It was time for a taste test.
 Well, goodness me, my newly discovered pear almond butter was sensational.
-I was so excited by this unexpected rescue, I think I did a whoop or two and danced a little jig, The only thing needed, was a touch of vanilla and it was done.
+I was so excited by this unexpected rescue, I think I did a whoop or two and danced a little jig.
+I just needed to add one more thing, a touch of vanilla.
+I’d done it.
 Delicious spread on toasted slices of my apple and hazelnut spelt rye sourdough bread.

 The cake did not go forgotten however.
 I scooped the pear nut butter into a large jar, then added an egg, more honey, flour and a couple of other ingredients to the remainder.
 The result were these rather scrumptious gingered pear almond honey cakes – win win.